Messaging Tech

 Is AI in messaging apps a privacy risk?

 Yes, in specific ways.
 AI features that run in the cloud require message content or metadata to leave your device.
 AI interaction logs may be retained and used for model training.
 The risk is lower with on-device AI and highest with platforms that use cloud AI without clear data retention policies.
+The FTC and the EU AI Act are both actively addressing this space.

 Can AI in messaging apps detect if I am being scammed?

 Yes.
 Google Messages and iMessage both use on-device AI to flag suspected scam and phishing texts in real time.
 Google’s system identifies suspicious links, impersonation patterns, and unsolicited financial requests.
-These detectors are updated regularly but are not infallible — novel scam formats can bypass them temporarily.
+These detectors are updated regularly but are not infallible, novel scam formats can bypass them temporarily.

 What is the difference between on-device AI and cloud AI in messaging?